rimkahan888/airflow-data/material.md

 # Schedule your data pipeline (Day-4)

+In this section, we are going to implement scheduling for our ETL pipeline that we have learned.

-## Understand how to integrate a data pipeline into airflow scheduling
+## Understand how to integrate a data pipeline into airflow

 https://www.freecodecamp.org/news/orchestrate-an-etl-data-pipeline-with-apache-airflow/